gilperopiola/go-rest-example/README.md

 ## Running the application

 To get started with this project, clone the repository and install the necessary dependencies.
-Then, you can run the application using the command `go run cmd/main.go`.
+Configure the server on the `config.json` file, and finally run the application using the command `go run cmd/main.go`.

 ## License